 Inspired by the love locks you can find latched onto bridges and fences all around the world, we added in a love lock ceremony after our vows.
 (Because, yes, there's totally a company out there that specializes in love lock ceremonies!)

-We had fun with our table numbers, opting for vintage-style postcards (design also purchased on Etsy, and then I just printed them myself) paired with wooden sign holders that my dad made from birch trees in his backyard.
+We had fun with our table numbers, opting for vintage-style postcards (design also purchased on Etsy, and then I just printed them myself) paired with wooden sign holders that my dad made from birch tree cuttings in his backyard.

 Our centerpieces were vintage globes mixed with LED lights and candles (including cute ones I found with compasses on them).